 HUAWEI included a pulse oximeter in the Watch GT 2e to estimate blood oxygen levels.
 The SpO2 sensor doesn’t run while sleep tracking is enabled — it’s only available for on-demand readings on the watch itself.
 That means it won’t help you detect early signs of breathing disorders like sleep apnea.
 It’s a bummer because that’s where these types of sensors are most useful.
 I also found that the pulse oximeter was far more willing to offer up a 100% SpO2 reading than my other watches.

 Huawei’s stress tracking feature makes its return from the Watch GT 2.
 There’s a whole page dedicated to it on the watch.
 After filling out a “How stressed are you?” questionnaire and enabling it in the smartphone app, you can track your stress automatically from your wrist throughout the day.
 It’s difficult to judge how accurate these readings are, but they did line up with my Fitbit Versa 2 and Garmin Venu’s stress levels.

-If anything, I would like to see Huawei improve on personalized sleep insights.
-No matter if you had a good or bad night’s sleep, the app will simply tell you the same insights on how to improve every time.
+If anything, I would like to see HUAWEI improve on personalized sleep insights.
+No matter if you had a good or bad night’s sleep, the app will tell you the same insights on how to improve every time.

 Smartwatch features: Few and far between

 The HUAWEI Watch GT 2e and all other recent HUAWEI watches, for that matter, aren’t going to be for anyone looking for a full-blown smartwatch.
 HUAWEI makes it a point to provide excellent battery life over an abundance of features.
 The GT 2e gives you the basics (and I mean only the basics), so keep that in mind before categorizing this as a real smartwatch.